How to Fix a Waterlogged Lawn

 There is more than one cause that can lead to waterlogging in the garden.
 So let’s go over them one by one.

 Before you try out any soggy lawn solutions, be sure to avoid walking on the soaked grass.
 As this will squeeze out all of the remaining oxygen from the soil, accelerating the death of your greenery and making matters much worse.
-Therefore, wait for the water to go down a bit before you get down to work.
-Once the sod looks to be on the dry side, go over the following tips to improve your garden’s drainage.
+Therefore, wait for the water to go down a bit before you get down to work .
+Once the sod looks to be on the dry side, go over our 7 waterlogged garden remedies in order to improve your garden’s drainage.

 Start off by buying a soil testing kit to ascertain the fertility of the soil and find out what nutrients are in the soil.
 Once you have a soil sample, take it to your local garden centre to have it analysed.
 When the results are in, study them over and amend the soil accordingly.

-Aeration helps you improve the drainage of your waterlogged lawn by allowing for more air to get into the soil, in turn aiding plant roots live.
-Aerating your lawn is quite simple and won’t require more than a garden fork.
+Spiking helps improve the drainage of your waterlogged lawn by allowing for more air to get into the soil, in turn aiding plant roots, live.
+The process is quite simple and won’t require more than a garden fork.
 You can also use aerator shoes or a hollow tine aerator.
 Now it’s good to note that the severity of the waterlogging will help indicate which tool is appropriate for the job.

 For example, if your lawn is seriously boggy, a hollow tine aerator is the way to go.
-It’s a very useful tool for removing cylinders of soil and making holes, around 15 cm deep.
+It’s a very useful tool for spiking a waterlogged lawn.
+The aerator helps remove cylinders of soil and make holes, around 15 cm deep.
 These can later be filled with horticultural sharp sand to help draw out the moisture while keeping the soil nice and loose.
 This process speeds up the lawn’s recovery.

 Soil cultivation is essential when dealing with heavily compacted soil.
 Compost and other organic matter are good for improving the structure of the soil and bettering the lawn’s foundation.
 The amount of compost you should use will depend on the composition of the soil.
 The worse the soil, the more compost you’ll need.